Protelis/Protelis/README.md

 ### Eclipse plug-in

 An Eclipse plug-in is available for easing the code writing.
-To install it, select the "Install new software" option of Eclipse, and paste as repository URL the following address: `http://efesto.apice.unibo.it/protelis-build/protelis-parser/protelis.parser.repository/target/repository/`.
-Install the proposed software and restart the IDE.
-When asked if you want to add the "Xtext nature" to your project, answer "Yes".
-You should be now able to use code highlighting and auto-completion on any `.pt` file.
+To install it, open the marketplace and search for "Protelis".
+You will be proposed four versions.
+Two of them are legacy, Java 7 compatible versions.
+One is the development version which may be unstable.
+We recommend using the stable version, whose name is just "Protelis" with no other specification.

 ### Javadoc